 ENTERPRISE ASSET MANAGEMENT (EAM) EAM is designed for maintenance execution with financial and resource tracking.
 EAM is computer software that handles every aspect of running an asset-intensive organization.
-EAM applications include features such as asset lifecycle management, preventive maintenance scheduling, warranty management, integrated mobile wireless handheld options, and portal-based software interface.
+EAM applications include features such as asset lifecycle management, preventive maintenance scheduling, warranty management, integrated mobile wireless handheld options, and portal-based software interfaces.

 COMPUTERIZED MAINTENANCE MANAGEMENT SYSTEMS (CMMS) CMMS is designed to automate and streamline all tasks relating to maintenance management.
-CMMS solutions manage maintenance to ultimately extend physical asset lifespan and is primarily used by maintenance personnel.
+CMMS solutions manage maintenance to ultimately extend physical asset lifespan and are primarily used by maintenance personnel.

 A Very Important Realization

-The realization that all systems are distinctly different yet need to be integrated together is very important.
+The realization that all systems are distinctly different yet need to be integrated is very important.
 The purchase and use of an EAM alone will leave a large void in an APM infrastructure.

 Creating a Sustainable APM Program

 All organizations have some system of maintenance management with most having an EAM or CMMS.
-In addition, most organizations track equipment performance and try to eliminate chronic or high consequence failures.
+In addition, most organizations track equipment performance and try to eliminate chronic or high-consequence failures.
 Where we find the problem mostly occurs, is that most companies do not apply these processes very efficiently or effectively.
 Here's why:

 Data Quality EAM data isn't often set up properly and as a consequence, the use of poor data quality impacts the results.
 This consequence is often self-perpetuating because if the Maintenance Management System (MMS) is not configured correctly or used properly it will not contain valid and useful information.
 If it does not contain valid and useful data, fewer people will use it leading further to its demise.